adarsh25bai10019-source/Digital-Literacy-Project/task-1-presentation/README.md

 - Professional online presence
 - Email etiquette

-The design is simple, colorful, and easy to understand for students.
+The design is simple, colorful, and easy to understand for students.<br>
 The design is a bit altered form of an template which I have customised based on my experience and learning.